hurrecon-model/HurreconPython/README.md

 The hurrecon_plot_site functions create time-series and scatter plots for a single hurricane and time-series plots for all hurricanes for a given site.
+The hurrecon_plot_tracks function creates a map of the land-water file with selected hurricane tracks.
 The hurrecon_plot_region functions create maps of regional results for a single hurricane and for all hurricanes.

 ## Examples